microchipgnu/mcpay/README.md

 }
 ```

-Run `mcpay server --help` for all flags.
+Run `mcpay connect --help` for all flags.

 ---